ARENA currently has no active Requests For Information (RFI).

 - read the blog about the Hydrogen RFI in ARENAWIRE

-Testing the market for concentrated solar thermal projects
+Testing the market for Concentrated Solar Thermal (CST) projects

 The Australian Renewable Energy Agency (ARENA) sought industry information as the first step in exploring how concentrated sunlight could generate reliable, affordable renewable energy with built-in storage for our national grids.